beto-rodriguez/LiveCharts2/docs/samples/general/customTooltips/template.md

 The PieSeries class uses the `ToolTipLabelFormatter` property to configure the text inside the tooltip.
 :::

-# Override tooltip template
+# Override the default tooltip

-You can also inherit from `SKDefaultTooltip` and override the parts you need to make the tooltip behave as y6our app needs, in the next example, we draw a geometry in the tooltip based on the point that is shown in the tooltip.
+You can also inherit from `SKDefaultTooltip` and override the parts you need to make the tooltip behave as your app needs, in the next example, we draw a geometry in the tooltip based on the point that is shown in the tooltip.

 ![custom tooltip]({{ assets_url }}/docs/_assets/tooltip-custom-template.gif)